 If you have hepatitis B or C that may have contributed to your liver cancer, your doctor may want to put you on medicines to treat or help control the infection.

-At some point after your cancer diagnosis and treatment, you may find yourself seeing a new doctor who does not know about your medical history.
-It is important that you can give your new doctor the details of your diagnosis and treatment.
-Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
-Make sure you have this information handy:
+At some point after your cancer diagnosis and treatment, you might find yourself seeing a new doctor who does not know about your medical history.
+It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
+Learn more in Keeping Copies of Important Medical Records.

 Can I lower my risk of liver cancer progressing or coming back?